Devboys/SharedObjects/README.md

 # SharedObjects
 Simple Unity package to get started with the Scriptable Object architecture as described in Ryan Hipple's 2017 Unite talk on the subject

 Package was made for testing / fun.
-Do not expect updates :)
+Do not expect frequent updates :)

 Resources:
 Ryan Hipple's Unite talk: https://www.youtube.com/watch?v=raQ3iHhE_Kk